If you have been affected by sarcoma, you may joining a sarcoma support group helpful.

-Support groups are often run by patients and carers working together with local sarcoma clinical nurse specialists or doctors.
-These meetings are usually fairly small and relaxed, and take place in venues such as cancer centres, hospitals, or community halls.
+Patients and carers often work with sarcoma nurse specialists or doctors to run support groups.
+The meetings are usually fairly small and relaxed.
+They’re held in places like cancer centres, hospitals, or community halls.

 What are sarcoma support groups?

 Sarcoma support groups are a space for people affected by sarcoma to get together.
 They can offer information and support to patients, carers and family members.
 They also give you the chance to meet others in a similar situation, either in person or online.

 What happens in a meeting?

 Every support group will run a bit differently.
 Most group members will talk casually with each other, hold some focussed discussion, and ask questions.
 Some groups may also include a talk from an invited speaker on a related topic.

 Most groups are very flexible, and would say that you’re under no obligation to attend every meeting.

 Which group is right for me?